Canardoux/flutter_sound/README.md

 ## License

+- Flutter Sound V5.x is released with a *copyleft* clause, the GPL-V3 license.
+This means that if your App uses part of Flutter Sound V5.x, your App must be published under the GPL license too.
-Flutter Sound is released with a *copyleft* clause, the LGPL-V3 license.
-This means that you may include Flutter Sound inside a proprietary/private product.
-But if you do modifications inside the Flutter Sound code, *you will have* to publish your modifications under the *LGPL-V3 license*.
+- Flutter Sound V4.x is released with a *copyleft* clause, the LGPL-V3 license.
+This means that if your App uses part of Flutter Sound V4.x, your App must be published under the LGPL license too.

 ## Contributions